Instagram's latest test getting rid of vertical scroll went pretty poorly

-It was all part of a test change Instagram has been considering, that would do away with the up-and-down thumb swipe that's become the standard way we practically scroll through anything in the modern age.
-Instead, Instagram's been considering having people scroll side to side or tap to go through their Instagram feed.
+It was all part of a test change Instagram has been considering that would do away with the up-and-down swipe that's become the standard way we practically scroll through anything in the modern age.
+Instead, Instagram's been thinking about having people scroll side to side or tap to go through their feed.

-Company head Adam Mosseri tweeted that this newest change was not intended to be tested on so many people.
+Adam Mosseri, who heads Instagram, tweeted that this newest change wasn't intended to be tested on so many people.

-Instagram had tested these types of changes in the past as part of a broader effort for the Facebook-owned social network to draw in more people and get people to use its app more.
+Instagram has tested these types of changes in the past as part of a broader effort for the Facebook-owned social network to draw in more people and to get its users to interact with the app more often.
 The app counts more than a billion people who log in each month, making it one of the largest social networks on the planet, behind Facebook itself, which counts more than 2 billion people.

 Regardless of Instagram's intentions this time around, the whole experience caused quite a stir, with people taking to Twitter to complain about how confusing everything had become.

-So I guess the bottom line is probably that you shouldn't screw with people's Instagram during the holidays.
+The bottom line is that you probably shouldn't screw with people's Instagram during the holidays.

 Taking It to Extremes: Mix insane situations -- erupting volcanoes, nuclear meltdowns, 30-foot waves -- with everyday tech.
 Here's what happens.